 Pending NGO Legislative / Regulatory Initiatives

-3. Since 2018, the MIPD has been working to develop the concept for new amendments to the Law on Non-commercial Organizations (draft NCO Law).
+- Since 2018, the MIPD has worked on a concept for new amendments to the Law on Non-commercial Organizations (draft NCO Law).
 The concept proposes a package of amendments affecting different areas of CSO regulation, such as unifying terminology regarding CSOs, simplifying the registration and liquidation processes for CSOs, and providing tax benefits for CSOs and donors.
-The MIPD created several thematic CSO/government Working Groups (WGs) that were tasked with developing amendments to numerous CSO-related laws.
-However, there was no significant progress in developing the draft law in 2019 due to the reorganization of the MIPD, which slowed the process.
-The MIPD plans to finalize the draft law in 2020.
+There was no significant progress in developing the draft law in 2019, but the government plans to resume work on this initiative in 2021.

 Please help keep us informed; if you are aware of pending initiatives, write to ICNL at firstname.lastname@example.org.